SpiceScript/myrepo/Endpoint/Readme.md

-# Create a WinPE Boot Disk with BitLocker Support
+# CrowdStrike BSOD Issue Resolution: WinPE Boot Disk with Automated File Deletion

+**Description**

+This script addresses the recent CrowdStrike BSOD issue by creating a WinPE boot disk with BitLocker and PowerShell support.
+The boot disk will automatically delete a specific driver file known to cause system crashes (BSOD).
+The steps below guide you through creating the boot disk and automating the removal of the problematic file.

 ## Preparation
 Before you begin, ensure you have installed the Windows Assessment and Deployment Kit (ADK) and the WinPE add-on.
 You can download them from the official Microsoft website.